-The EQC also toured a 200-acre Forest Service land acquisition in the York Gulch that provided permanent access to public land.
+The EQC also toured a 200 acre Forest Service land acquisition in the York Gulch that provided permanent

 At right: Jeanne Holmgren, Forest Service realty specialist, explains the York Gulch land acquisition.

 Below: The map shows the parcels acquired and the public access secured.